Women often use biotin to grow better hair and nails, but did you know that many men are also using biotin to boost their beard gains.

 This brand, for example, contains all the B-vitamins (and a very high 5000mcg dose of biotin) along with other facial hair nourishing compounds such as; collagen hydrolysate, MSM, and keratin.
-I think it might be better bang for your buck than isolated biotin supplements.
+I think it might be a better bang for your buck than isolated biotin supplements.

 And sure it may be sold mainly to women seeking better scalp hair, but the ingredients should work just as well for men who use it for their beards

 Side Effects of Biotin for Facial Hair Growth